 - Develop, with national partners in four countries, comprehensive and contextualised national strategies to address the range of challenges that people requiring insulin face, and to pilot and evaluate the interventions

 - Further expand the ACCISS network and develop civil society networks, amplified in international/regional/national fora, to reduce, or eliminate, the barriers to insulin access

-The study is co-led by Dr Margaret Ewen and Molly Lepeska (HAI), Dr David Beran (Geneva University Hospitals and the University of Geneva), and Professor Richard Laing (Boston University School of Public Health).
-The study also brings together a large group of leading international experts as members of its Advisory Group.
+The study is co-led by Dr Margaret Ewen and Molly Lepeska (HAI) and Dr David Beran (Geneva University Hospitals and the University of Geneva).
+It also brings together a large group of leading international experts as members of its Advisory Group.
 The study is funded by a grant from The Leona M. and Harry B. Helmsley Charitable Trust and Stichting ICF.